 8. Grab Your Free Printable Amsterdam Trip Planner

 My first few visits to Amsterdam were underwhelming.
+My 2-day trips from London, where I was living at the time, just didn’t impress me.
 But on my fourth visit, something clicked.
 I realized that the problem wasn’t Amsterdam, it was that I just hadn’t experienced it properly.

 Now, Amsterdam is one of my favourite cities in the world and I’ve lost count of the number of times I’ve been there.
 I’ve even been lucky enough to spend two full months in the city, petsitting and getting to be a part of expat life.